OpenRailAssociation/rcm-dx/CONTRIBUTING.md

 ## Where to get help

 Help is provided through the issue tracker.
-If you have a question, please create an issue with the Label "question" in our issue board.
+If you have a question, please create an issue in our issue board.

 ## What do I need to know